-When visiting the Eiffel Tower and buying your ticket it is important to keep in mind that it is divided into several areas that, below, I detail, as some tickets include access to the top and others do not.
-Undoubtedly, I recommend you to buy a ticket that also includes the visit to this section.
+When visiting the Eiffel Tower and buying your ticket it is important to keep in mind that it is divided into several zones that, below, I detail, as some tickets include access to the top and others do not.
+Undoubtedly, I recommend that you buy a ticket that also includes a visit to this section.

 - The atrium: From here you will have spectacular views of the Eiffel Tower.
-On the four pillars located to the east, north, south and west of the building are the stairs and elevators that allow you to climb to the second floor and that are illuminated from sunset.
+On the four pillars located to the east, north, south and west of the building are the stairs and elevators that allow you to go up to the second floor and that are illuminated from sunset.

 - The second floor: The second floor impresses all those who have the opportunity to walk through it for its transparent structure and glass floor giving visitors the opportunity to contemplate the city of Paris under our feet, an experience that multiplies its value at night.
 On this level you will find The Great Terrace and the Buffet where you will have the opportunity to have a drink after sunset.
 In this area you can also discover all kinds of details about the history and architecture of the monument from the tactile floors, screens, reprographics, showcases...
 In addition, you can see a section of the helical staircase that originally connected the second floor with the top of the building where Gustave Eiffel's office was located.